hyeonjin-cho/CMSC858D/Project/README.md

 ## Final_Proj_evaluation.R

 This R code is the evaluation version of the Final_Proj.R.
 Please note that this code might take up to 1 hr to run on the local computer.

+## quants_mat.gz

+This is an input PBMC 4K data file that is generated from Alevin.